-Are you doing the South West Coastal 300?
-Then this is my detailed itinerary with some of the best things to do in South West Scotland for the SWC300!
+Doing the South West Coastal 300?
+Then this is my detailed itinerary with all the best things to do in South West Scotland for an amazing road trip!

 When people travel to Scotland, the first places on the list are usually Edinburgh, Glasgow or the Highlands.
 Not many people think of Ayr, Dumfries or the Mull of Galloway in South West Scotland, yet these places have all of that Scottish beauty and charm just with a fraction of the tourists.

 When I travel, I love visiting places not everyone considers.
 I just love that feeling of being somewhere new and unusual.
 Typically that’s to places like Greenland or somewhere like Khao Sok National Park in Thailand.
 But you don’t have to go all the way around the world to discover somewhere unique that not everyone travels to.

 When looking at a map of Scotland, my eyes always automatically roam north to places like Inverness or the Isle of Skye.
 I guess I’m drawn to the mountains and those epic landscapes.

 But when Visit South West Scotland asked me if I’d like to explore this part of Scotland I jumped at the chance, partly because I knew nothing about it.

 Driving through places like the Mennock Pass and around the Mull of Galloway on the South West Coastal 300, I can honestly say this is such a beautiful part of the world.
 The thing is there are hardly any people here.
 At times it felt like I had the place to myself and I loved that feeling.

 While driving here I stopped off at some of the most beautiful places along the way and I squeezed in a fair few adventure activities too.
 I really do think this is one of the best road trips in the UK!

 So, if you’re thinking of visiting South West Scotland then this is the post for you.
 From where you should stay to which activities you should do, I cover it all and more below so keep on reading!